 Here you will see all the options you have to add information to your listing.
 Things such as your address, hours of operation, and primary services can all be changed from here.

-It is crucially important, however, that this match up with what your website and any other listings such as Facebook or Angies’ List you might have.
+important, however, that this match up with what your website and any other listings such as Facebook or Angies’ List you might have.
 Google likes to look for continuity over all your NAP (Name, Address, Phone) listings, and if your Google Business listing says one thing but your Facebook says another, there is a good chance you will be penalized for this oversight.

 As such, whenever you change locations, hours, services, or phone numbers, always remember to change them on every listing you own.
 If you don’t, you might see your listing pushed down in the rankings.